 The image on the right shows the extremely rare CD-55/LUX on a

 dark blue background.
-Many thanks to Gerhard Sulger Buel for
+Thanks to Gerhard Sulger Buel for

-supplying them and for permission to reproduce them .
+supplying the images and for permission to reproduce them .

 In order to obtain the maximum cipher period (i.e. the number of steps